 Here she is in conversation with Amber Sparks for The Fanzine.

 I don’t usually know my characters before I write a book.
 I do the old “put-them-in-situations-and-see-how-they-react” test of their mettle.
 I might even venture to say I know them even less at the end of the book because of what you mention about how I’m sort of always living in that gap of what we think we know about another person but don’t.
 But that’s probably what makes a character seem more real and human, right?
 To have them do surprising, unexpected things that surprise both the other characters and the reader.

 We hope you’ll come meet Jac, and take her class, when she’s in town!
 Jac Jemc reads alongside Amelia Gray, Emma Smith-Stevens, Nicholas Bredie, and Skyler McCurine at The Foundry Reading Series on Saturday, September 9th at 7 PM at The Rose in South Park.

-If you like what we do at So Say We All, the literary non-profit and small press that brings you books like Black Candies, please consider becoming a sustaining member for as little as $5 per month.
+If you like what we do at So Say We All, a literary nonprofit and small press dedicated to helping people tell their stories, please consider becoming a sustaining member.